AbsVolatility/cabbage/docs.md

 `base` can either take a string and convert it from a given base to an integer, or take an integer and convert it to a given base to a string.
 A custom alphabet can be supplied if you don't want to use the default (the digits 0 - 9 plus all lower-cased letter in order).

-`input` simply takes input from standard in.
+`input` simply takes input from standard in, with a given prompt, or the default empty string.

 ## Loops and Conditionals